-The Master of Public Diplomacy is a two-year program designed for students who already have a substantial undergraduate background in social sciences or relevant professional experience in subjects such as communications, film and media studies, journalism, political science, public relations and international relations.
-Students in the program may decide to emphasize public diplomacy training most appropriate for a career in public service, the corporate world or in a nongovernmental organization (NGO) working in the ever-expanding global civil society.
+The Master of Public Diplomacy is designed for students who have an interest in an international career at the intersection of communications and foreign affairs.
+Students typically come to the program with a substantial academic or professional background in social sciences, communications, film and media studies, journalism, political science, public relations and international relations.
+Graduates have found employment in a variety of fields encompassing public service, the private sector or in a nongovernmental organization (NGO) working in an ever-expanding global civil society.
 USC is a member of the Association of Professional Schools of International Affairs (APSIA).

 For admission requirements, refer to the admissions requirements section in the School of Communication.

-Requirements for the completion of this degree program are 32 units, including the required substantive paper or alternative project.
-One unit of credit for an internship is optional.
+Requirements for the completion of this degree program are 32 units, including the required capstone paper or alternative project.
 The course requirements are as follows: